Zackarioh/voxnote/README.md

-# 🎙️ VoxNote - Voice to Text Application
+# 🎙️ VoxNote - Voice to Text & Translation Application

-A beautiful, feature-rich web application that converts voice recordings into text with modern UI/UX design.
+A beautiful, feature-rich web application that converts voice recordings into text with real-time translation capabilities and modern UI/UX design.

 ## ✨ Features